CNP Q1 2026 Earnings Call Summary | Stock Taper

 • GAAP EPS: Reported at $0.48 per diluted share.

-• Non-GAAP EPS: Reported at $0.56, excluding impacts from the sale of the Ohio LDC and temporary generation units.
+• Non-GAAP EPS: Reported at $0.56, excluding impacts from the sale of the Ohio LDC and other expenses.

 2. Strategic Updates and Business Highlights

-• Load Growth in Houston: Increased firmly committed load forecast to 12.2 gigawatts, with 8 gigawatts expected to be energized by 2029.
-This growth is driven by diverse sectors including data centers, life sciences, and advanced manufacturing.
+• Load Growth: Houston Electric's load forecast increased to 12.2 gigawatts of new industrial load, with 8 gigawatts expected to be energized by 2029.
+This includes a diverse set of customers and projects.

-• Affordability Initiatives: Expected to generate approximately $4 billion in savings for Texas residential and commercial customers over the next decade through efficient electricity delivery and capital investments.
+• Affordability Initiatives: Expected savings of approximately $4 billion for Texas residential and commercial customers over the next decade due to efficient capacity utilization.

-• Indiana Opportunities: Progress on a significant project with a large load customer that could yield $250 million in savings for residential customers over 15 years.
+• Indiana Opportunities: Progress in securing a large load customer in Southern Indiana, potentially leading to $250 million in savings for residential customers over 15 years.

-• Regulatory Updates: Successful filings for capital recovery mechanisms in Texas, with new rates expected to take effect in June.
+• Regulatory Updates: Successful submissions for capital recovery mechanisms in Texas, with new rates expected to be effective in June.

 3. Forward Guidance and Outlook